-

 What steps can an acquirer of a target company take to secure deal exclusivity?

-An acquirer can secure deal exclusivity through a memorandum of understanding or letter of intent, which often includes an exclusivity period.
-This is provided by either the major selling shareholder (in the case of a share sale) or the target company (in the case of an issuance of new shares).
+An acquirer can secure a deal exclusivity through a memorandum of understanding or letter of intent, which typically includes an exclusivity period.
+This exclusivity provision is generally provided by either the major selling shareholder (in the case of a share acquisition transaction) or the target company (in case where the transaction involves issuing new shares).
+The exclusivity arrangement effectively prevents the seller from pursuing competing offers during a specified timeframe, allowing the acquirer to conduct due diligence or negotiate transaction terms without competitive interference.

 -